Zoe Kravitz Will Be The Batman’s Catwoman

 Even though Kravitz voiced Catwoman in the The Lego Batman Movie, her casting may come as a surprise to some.
 That’s because Kravitz has previously tried for a Batman film.
 In an interview with Nylon magazine in 2015, Kravitz revealed that she had been unable to audition for The Dark Knight Rises.
 According to her, “…they told me that I couldn’t get an audition for a small role they were casting because they weren’t ‘going urban.'”
 Mmm-hmm.

 Anne Hathaway, of course, played Catwoman in that film–the last appearance of Selina Kyle’s alter ego on film (outside of Lego).
-Michelle Pfeiffer played the definitive take in 1989’s Batman, according to my extensive self-research.
+Michelle Pfeiffer played the definitive take in 1989’s Batman, according to my extensive self-research of Batman on film.
 Halle Berry also played the role in the Catwoman standalone, a film that critics widely panned.
 That was justified, judging by the scene below, the only one I’ve seen.
 I apologize in advance if any of y’all die in 7 days.

 Are you still alive and excited about Zoe Kravitz’s casting?
 Let us know what you think of Catwoman and The Batman in the comments below or come yell at Joshua on social media for making me (and by extension, you) watch that scene.